nel-nuss/FOSSGIS-Project/README.md

 QGIS (recommended: current LTR version)
 We recommend installing from [OSGeo4W](https://trac.osgeo.org/osgeo4w/) since it comes with the OSGeo4W shell that allows you to run gdal commands that are needed for the analysis.
 Follow the installation instructions on the website.
 4. Create a folder in a location of your choice on your device.
 Make sure that the name does not contain invalid characters or spaces.
 5. Download all scripts into this folder.
-It will later contain intermediate files and output files.
+It will later contain all intermediate and result files.